ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/contributing/index.md

 ## Getting involved in ACCESS-AM3

 There are several ways we welcome feedback and contributions on ACCESS-AM3 development. **Contributions from people of all career stages and backgrounds are highly encouraged.
-Development is led by ACCESS-NRI and the ESM-working group.** We follow an open development workflow where possible building on the work of international modelling groups.
+Development is led by ACCESS-NRI and the Atmosphere and Land working groups.** We follow an open development workflow where possible building on the work of international modelling groups.

 ### Interact with developers in person